 Erin is the Director of Information, Analytics & Systems for Procurement Services at the University of California system.
 Erin has more than 15 years of analytics and systems experience within private and public sector supply chain organizations.
 Since joining UC in late 2011, Erin has been designing and delivering systemwide solutions including spend analytics, sourcing and contracting technology, eProcurement process and content enhancements, and a robust savings calculation and reporting program.
 Erin is a key member of the leadership team responsible for transforming systemwide Procurement to deliver over $340M in savings last fiscal year and architected an historical partnership between the University of California system and California State University system to share one instance and administration of a suite of Procurement software.

-Paul Blake leads technology product marketing at GEP and is responsible for the promotion of the GEP Software platform.
+Paul Blake is the senior director of engagement at GEP and has been with the company for ten years.
 He has worked in technology for over 35 years and has been involved in the development of business software solutions since before the advent of the internet.
-Paul ran the development team that delivered Europe’s first B2B trading platform in the 1990s and has implemented eCommerce networks on three continents in the early 2000s, and having spent the last decade at GEP he has long-term experience of the trends and developments in B2B software that affect industry.
+Paul ran the development team that delivered Europe’s first B2B trading platform in the 1990s and has managed been involved procurement software since the origin on the term.
+As such, he has long-term experience of the trends and developments that affect the procurement and supply chain industry.

 As a growing organization with an increasing number of very high skilled consultant workers, Sage Therapeutics requires innovative technology that not only seamlessly integrates with their HCM (Workday) but gives them much more.
 With a vision where Talent Acquisition owns both the employee and non-employee processes, Sage needed a partner to help them realize a total talent reality.
 In this session, we will discuss why the existing system landscape of VMS solutions was not a perfect fit and how Sage is helping define what an Extended Workforce System is for the future of work.